-Specializing in Acura Vehicle Repair & Service in Lakewood, Arvada & Westminster
+Specializing in Acura Vehicle Repair and Service in Lakewood, Arvada, and Westminster

 Acura Service & Maintenance

 To keep your Acura as reliable as the day you brought it home, be sure to have it serviced regularly with one of Pickering’s ASE Certified expert technicians.
 Pickering’s Auto Service has provided Acura service and maintenance in the Denver area for over 40 years.
 We keep up-to-date on the newest Acura models built today while holding on to our strong knowledge of older models.

 To keep your Acura in the best possible working condition, our maintenance services include: